Mauston, Wisconsin: Geography

 Mauston is located at 43°48′N 90°5′W (43.798, -90.077).
 It is in the Central Standard time zone.
 Elevation is 883 feet.

 According to the United States Census Bureau, the city has a total area of 4.9 sqmi, of which, 4.47 sqmi is land and 0.43 sqmi is water.

+Climate

 Transportation

 Mauston is served by the Mauston-New Lisbon Union Airport (82C).
 This general-aviation airport is jointly owned with New Lisbon.
 The closest airports with commercial service are Dane County Regional Airport and La Crosse Regional Airport, about one hour in either direction via Interstate 90.

 I-90 and Interstate 94 run concurrently, with an interchange located at Wisconsin Highway 82.
 U.S. Route 12 and Wisconsin Highway 16 run concurrently northwest/southeast through downtown as a two-lane road almost parallel to the interstates.
 Wisconsin Highway 58 runs north/south through town and crosses over I-90/I-94 without an exit.
 WIS-82 runs east/west through town with a brief concurrency with WIS-58, then continues east to the interchange.

+Mauston is served by the Canadian Pacific Kansas City Tomah Subdivision, the former Milwaukee Road main line between Chicago and Seattle.